 (4) Whether the motorist voluntarily submitted to an approved chemical test and whether the test resulted in a blood alcohol reading of 0.08 % or above by weight, or of 0.02 % or above if the motorist was under the age of 21 years on the date of the test.

 (5) Whether the motorist refused to submit to the test upon the request of the officer.

 What Happens at the End of the Hearing?

 The Administrative Law Judge will not usually render a decision at the hearing.
 The Judge will issue a written decision within thirty days of the hearing that either recalls or sets aside the suspension or affirms the decision of the DPSC to suspend the motorist’s license.

-If the suspension is upheld by the administrative law judge, the motorist has a right to file a petition in the appropriate civil district court.
+If the suspension is upheld by the administrative law judge and the motorist, he has a right to file a petition in the appropriate civil district court.
 The motorist has 30 days from the date he received the written decision of the Administrative Law Judge to file a petition for judicial review with the civil district court.
 If the motorist does not file a petition for judicial review with the civil district court within thirty days, the order of suspension will become a final one.
-For more information on Louisiana DWI laws, click here.

 If you are in need of a DWI/DUI, criminal defense, expungement, or personal injury lawyer, please contact Gaynell Williams today at 504-302-2462 for an appointment so that an aggressive criminal and personal injury lawyer who will be committed to your case can assist you today.
 Evenings and weekend sessions are available by appointment.
 We will work around your schedule.